jlyonsmith/HowTo/Install/IPTables.md

 Each colored box is a _table_, each gray box is a _chain_.

+> When messing with IPTables configuration, it's a good idea to stop the `fail2ban` service or you may find yourself locked out.

 ## Ubuntu/Debian

 `iptables` is installed by default. `iptables` do not persist on Ubuntu by default!
 You **must** add a persistence mechanism as an extra step.